syntex82/WordPress-Node/ADVANCED_THEME_CUSTOMIZER_SUMMARY.md

 ## 🎉 Project Overview

-A production-ready, visually stunning Advanced Theme Customizer for the WordPress Node CMS admin panel that allows complete customization of the active theme, pages, and posts with a visual interface.
+A production-ready, visually stunning Advanced Theme Customizer for the NodePress CMS admin panel that allows complete customization of the active theme, pages, and posts with a visual interface.

 ## ✨ Features Implemented